-Refer to Description on page 16 and Command arm on page 20 for the location of the levers and switches.
+Refer to Description on page 15 and Command arm on page 19 for the location of the levers and switches.

 - 1. Put the mowing switch (7) in the ON position. - 2.
 Put the raising/lowering activation switch (6) in the RAISE position. - 3.
-Operate the raising/lowering switches: - a) Pull the right hand switch (9) backwards to raise the right hand mowing unit. - b) Pull the middle switch (10) backwards to raise the middle mowing unit. - c) Pull the left hand switch (11) backwards to raise the left hand mowing unit. - 4.
-Lock the front mowing units by rotating the locking lever clockwise.
+Operate the raising/lowering switches: - a) Pull the right hand switch (9) backwards to raise the rear right hand mowing unit. - b) Pull the middle switch (10) backwards to raise the front and middle mowing units. - c) Pull the left hand switch (11) backwards to raise the rear left hand mowing unit. - 4.
+Lock the front mowing units by rotating the locking lever (7) clockwise. - 5.
+Lock the side mowing units by rotating the locking levers (8) clockwise.